marcharper/python-ternary/README.md

     ...
 ```

-Some ternary functions expect the simplex to be partititioned into some number
+Some ternary functions expect the simplex to be partitioned into some number
 of steps, determined by the `scale` parameter.
 A few functions will do this
 partitioning automatically for you, but when working with real data or
 simulation output, you may have partitioned already.
 If you are working with